supabase/auth/CONTRIBUTING.md

 # CONTRIBUTING

-We would love to have contributions from each and every one of you in the community be it big or small and you are the ones who motivate us to do better than what we do today
+We would love to have contributions from each and every one of you in the community be it big or small and you are the ones who motivate us to do better than what we do today.

 ## Code Of Conduct